gebher77/card-buy-app/README.md

-# card-buy-java-challenge
+# Card Limit Manager

-Software where the user can define the card limit and make purchases, deducting from the limit and returning error messages if necessary.
+Card Limit Manager is a software application where users can define their card limit and make purchases.
+The application deducts from the limit and returns error messages if necessary.

+## Features

+- Define card limit
+- Make purchases
+- Automatic deduction from card limit
+- Error messages for exceeding the limit or other issues